TwwcTech/WindowsTempFilesPurge/README.md

 # WindowsTempFilesPurge

-**Application Name**: TempFilePurge

-**Platform**: Windows 10+

-**Description**: TempFilePurge is an efficient open-source application designed to help users maintain a clean and optimized system.
-It achieves this by purging all unnecessary and unused temporary files from your local application data folder, freeing up storage space and improving system performance.
+WindowsTempFilesPurge, also known as TempFilePurge, is a powerful and efficient open-source application designed to optimize your Windows 10+ system.
+It does this by purging all unnecessary and unused temporary files from your local application data folder.

-**Key Features**:
-- **Efficient Purging**: TempFilePurge swiftly identifies and removes all not-in-use temporary files, reducing clutter and enhancing your system's efficiency.
+## Features

+- **Temp File Purging**: WindowsTempFilesPurge can purge all not-in-use temporary files from your local application data folder.
+This helps free up storage space and improve system performance.

-- **Downloads Folder Clean-Up**: An additional feature allows users to purge files from the Downloads folder, often a neglected source of unused and forgotten files.
+- **Downloads Folder Purging**: In addition to the local application data folder, WindowsTempFilesPurge also provides an option to purge files from the downloads folder.
+This allows you to maintain a clean and optimized downloads folder.

-- **User-Friendly**: With its intuitive interface and clear instructions, TempFilePurge is easy to use, making system clean-up a hassle-free task.
+- **User-Friendly**: WindowsTempFilesPurge is designed to be easy to use.
+With just a few clicks, you can purge all unnecessary and unused files from your system.

+## How to Use

+Using WindowsTempFilesPurge is straightforward.
+Simply launch the application and choose whether you want to purge files from the local application data folder, the downloads folder, or both.
+WindowsTempFilesPurge will handle the rest, leaving you with a cleaner and more optimized system.

+We hope you find WindowsTempFilesPurge to be a valuable tool in your system optimization toolkit.
+Please feel free to contribute to the WindowsTempFilesPurge project on GitHub and share any issues or suggestions you may have.
+Happy purging! 🧹

 **Full Changelog**: https://github.com/TwwcTech/WindowsTempFilesPurge/commits/v1.0.0